Nate Lowe Player Props: Rangers vs. Royals

 Nate Lowe At The Plate

-- This season, Lowe has tallied at least one hit in nine of 11 games (81.8%), and had multiple hits twice.
+- In 15 games played this season, he has homered in two of them.

-- He has hit a home run in one of 11 games, and in 2% of his plate appearances.
+- Lowe has driven home a run in nine games this year (60.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

-- In seven games this year (63.6%), Lowe has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (46.7%), he has scored, including multiple runs twice.

-- He has scored at least one run four times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.